oneeyeodie/blog/content/post/crawl_review.md

 My main suggestions for improving my gameplay experience regardless of the control method I used would be the ability to tweak the aiming and ready indicators to make them easier to see.
 Also making the ghost I control along with the monster I can summon as a ghost stand out more than the other players' ghosts and monsters would go a long way to improving my experience.

-Thank you for reading my accessibility review and if you have any questions or ideas please mention them below.
+Thank you for reading my accessibility review and if you have any questions or ideas please reach out to me on [twitter](https://twitter.com/OneEyeOdie).